 If you apply as a Corporation, LLC, Limited Partnership, or Franchise, you will need to complete the appropriate form below:

-If you need help completing your application, contact the OLCC office where you will be submitting your application packet.
+If you need help completing your application, email firstname.lastname@example.org or contact your local office.

 OLCC Office Locations

 Once the OLCC has determined that your application packet is complete and accurate, we will begin working on your application.
 We will then give you some documents to you take to the local government for their recommendation.